Daily routines Grooming and dental care Rescue-aware handovers

 Extra care matters in the early weeks

 Young Yorkie puppies can be delicate.
 Watch appetite, energy, warmth, and hydration closely.
-If a puppy seems weak, unusually sleepy, or suddenly off food, treat that as something worth taking seriously and contact your vet promptly.
+If a puppy seems weak, unusually sleepy, or suddenly off food, treat that seriously and contact your vet promptly.

 Go to the puppy care checklist